developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 -----

 ### 4. Select Anchor Elements
-In addition its use of Document border dimensions, SimulScan uses Fields, company logos or other unique attributes of a Document to positively identify it and determine its orientation relative to the scanner (i.e. whether it's upside down).
-Optionally, Anchor Elements can contain data to be acquired, such as a barcode or image.
+In addition to its use of Document border dimensions, SimulScan can use Fields, company logos and other unique attributes of a Document to positively identify it and determine its orientation relative to the scanner (i.e. whether it's upside down).
+These so-called Anchor Elements also can contain data to be acquired, such as a barcode or image, though it is not required.
 Zebra recommends that at least two Anchor Elements be identified in accordance with the guidelines below.

 **Selection Guidelines**: